riccardorestagno/list-parser-bot/README.md

 Script Functionality
 =====================

-Three separate scripts are used to parse article archives from BuzzFeed, Business Insider and CollegeHumor looking for all English list articles (distinguishable by numbers in the article title).
+Three separate scripts are used to parse article archives from BuzzFeed, Business Insider and Polygon looking for all English list articles (distinguishable by numbers in the article title).
 The script then posts the title as well as all of the list elements as a Reddit text post to /r/buzzfeedbot

 ### Buzzfeed Archive: